 When is probate required?

-Probate is the legal process of managing a deceased person’s estate.
-It is required to administer their property, possessions and finances.
+Probate is the legal process of managing a deceased person's estate.
+It is required when someone who owns a property dies, to administer their property, possessions and finances.

 How does probate work?

 - The first step is to check the validity of the Will and verify entitlement to the deceased’s estate for beneficiaries.
 To determine the value of the estate, all the deceased’s assets must be identified, as well as all outstanding debts.

 - To administer the estate, you must apply for a Grant of Representation from the Probate Registry.
 This will give you legal authority.

 - Inheritance Tax must be paid to HMRC.

 - The deceased’s assets must then be sold and their outstanding liabilities settled.